 2. Dine and Dash Scenario

 For a dine and dash scenario, the best example is to plan how you would react if a customer were to dine and dash.
-A tip to use for your plan is creating a restaurant setup that's hard to get through quickly for someone unfamiliar with it.
-You should also keep your wait staff moving frequently through the tables, to discourage theft.
+A tip to use for your plan is creating a restaurant floor plan that's hard to get through quickly for someone unfamiliar with it.
+You should also keep your wait staff moving frequently among tables and seating areas to discourage theft.

 1. Food Supply Chain Management

-Food supply chain management risk potential is often out of your hands.
-You can prepare for it though.
-To view this example, take a look at the sourcing of a specific ingredient.
+Food supply chain risk is often out of your hands.
+You can prepare for it though and work on supplier relationship management.
+With this example, take a look at the sourcing of a specific ingredient.
 Keep an eye for anywhere the supply chain could break down, and have alternatives in place in case of those issues.

 Frequently Asked Questions About Restaurant Risk Assessment

 Risk assessment for a restaurant can feel… well, risky.
 When you’re prepared for it, it doesn’t have to be.
 There are risks you can’t avoid.